adamsoliman/adamsoliman.github.io/_pages/research.md

 </div>

 <div class="pub-entry">
-  <a href="https://www.sciencedirect.com/science/article/pii/S092180092200091X?dgcid=author" target="_blank"><strong>Prescriptive Drought Policy and Water Supplier Compliance</strong></a><br>
+  <a href="https://www.sciencedirect.com/science/article/pii/S092180092200091X?dgcid=author" target="_blank"><strong>Prescriptive Drought Policy and Water Supplier Compliance</strong></a>,
   <em>Ecological Economics</em>, 2022
   <br>
   <button class="toggle-button" onclick="toggleText('abstractwater', this)">Show Abstract</button>
   <div id="abstractwater" class="abstract">
     Governments often cannot use prices to induce water conservation, and the need to understand the impacts of alternate methods is growing due to increased variability in water resources.
-During the 2012–2016 drought in California, a period that may presage the future of water management in a warmer climate, the state attempted to manage water use through a set of mandatory restrictions that assigned each of California's 412 largest urban water suppliers to one of nine conservation tiers; those with greater historic usage needed to conserve more.
+During the 2012–2016 drought in California, the state attempted to manage water use through a set of mandatory restrictions that assigned each of California's 412 largest urban water suppliers to one of nine conservation tiers.
 I find that even though significant statewide savings occurred, only half of all suppliers complied with their conservation target.
-Moreover, the increased savings were not caused by the tiered design of the mandate: evidence from a regression discontinuity design shows that suppliers that just missed a stricter conservation tier actually conserved more.
-Additionally, water use rebounded after the regulation was removed, implying that variable adjustments in demand contributed more to water use savings than fixed cost household investments.
-Given the significant costs of water regulation and the high probability of future droughts, the policy implication is that both governments and water suppliers may benefit from investments in water supply reliability and less complex prescriptive policies.
+Moreover, the increased savings were not caused by the tiered design of the mandate: suppliers that just missed a stricter conservation tier actually conserved more.
+Water use rebounded after the regulation was removed, implying that variable adjustments in demand contributed more to water use savings than fixed-cost investments.
   </div>
 </div>
 </section>